-The countries’ center point for IT development is Bucharest, holding 63% of revenues and other regions like: The North-West with 18%; The West with 5%; Central with 6%; and The North-East with 5%.
+The countries’ center point for IT development is Bucharest, holding 63% of revenues, along with regions North-West with 18%; West with 5%; Central with 6%; and North-East with 5%.

 Software and IT Services in Romania